Poofy1/CADBUSI-Database/README.md

 # CADBUSI-Database

-Custom database manager that is designed to process breast ultrasound data from Mayo Clinic and store it in a structured format, making it easy to anonymize, manipulate, label, analyze, and prepare for ML research.
+SQLite database manager that is designed to process breast ultrasound data from Mayo Clinic and store it in a structured format, making it easy to anonymize, manipulate, label, analyze, and prepare for ML research.

 ## Setup